 4: Tour the Historic Catalina Casino–or Take in a Movie There

 Don’t be fooled by the word “casino.”
-You won’t find a single slot machine or poker chip inside the Catalina Casino, an Art Deco masterpiece you won’t want to miss.
+You won’t find a single slot machine or poker chip inside the Catalina Casino.
+Built in 1929, it’s an Art Deco masterpiece you won’t want to miss.
 The movie theater of the lower level was one of the nation’s first built specifically for the new “talkies.”
 And nightly showings of first-run movies still start with a performance on the giant old Wurlitzer organ.
 And it’s a great stop to make on your visit to Catalina Island with kids.